LSST: from Science Drivers to Reference Design and Anticipated Data Products: FROM SCIENCE DRIVERS TO REFERENCE DESIGN

 \subsubsection{Probing Dark Energy and Dark Matter}

-Current models of cosmology require the existence of both dark matter and dark energy to match observational constraints (Spergel et al. 2007; Riess et al. 2007; Tegmark et al. 2006; and references therein).
+Current models of cosmology require the existence of both dark matter and dark energy to match observational constraints \citep{2007ApJ...659...98R,2009ApJS..180..330K,2010MNRAS.401.2148P,2012arXiv1211.0310L,2015PNAS..11212249W}, and references therein).
 Dark energy affects the cosmic history of both the Hubble expansion and mass clustering.
-If combined, different types of probes of the expansion history and structure history can lead to tight constraints (a percent level precision) on the dark energy equation of state and other cosmological parameters.
-These tight constraints arise because each technique depends on the cosmological parameters or errors in different ways.
-The most powerful probes include weak gravitational lens cosmic shear (WL), baryon acoustic oscillations (BAO), supernovae (SN), and cluster counting -- all as functions of redshift.
-Using the cosmic microwave background as normalization, the combination of these probes can yield the needed precision to distinguish among models of dark energy (Zhan 2006, and references therein).
-In addition, time-resolved strong galaxy and cluster lensing probes the physics of dark matter.
-This is because the positions and profiles of multiple images of a source galaxy depend sensitively on the total mass distribution, including the dark matter, in the lensing object.
+Distinguishing competing models for the physical nature of dark energy, or alternative explanations involving modifications of the General Theory of Relativity, will require percent level measurements of both the cosmic expansion and the growth of dark matter structure as a function of redshift.
+Any given cosmological probe is sensitive to, and thus constrains degenerate combinations of, several cosmological and astrophysical/systematic parameters.
+Therefore the most robust cosmological constraints are the result of using interlocking combinations of probes.
+The most powerful probes include weak gravitational lens cosmic shear (WL), galaxy clustering and baryon acoustic oscillations (LSS), the mass function and clustering of clusters of galaxies, time delays in lensed quasar and supernova systems (SL), and photometry of type Ia supernovae (SN) -- all as functions of redshift.
+Using the cosmic microwave background fluctuations as the normalization, the combination of these probes can yield the needed precision to distinguish among models of dark energy \citep[see e.g.,][and references therein]{2006JCAP...08..008Z}.
+The challenge is to turn this available precision into accuracy, by careful modeling and marginalization over a variety of systematic effects \citep[see e.g.,][]{2017MNRAS.470.2100K}.